The Mint (British game show): Result

 The winners were given £5,000 each and the runners up a bottle of champagne.

 Final broadcast of the series

 The final episode of the series of The Mint aired on 15 February 2007.
 The presenters insisted that the programme was 'taking a break' and would return later in the year.
 An announcement by ITV on 12 September 2007 confirmed that the programme, along with similar late night phone ins, would not be returning.

+Reception

+The Mint was criticized for misleading questions.

+The Herald wrote that The Mint "is a ruse so simple, so tacky that it makes The X Factor look like an HBO production.
+Its sole reason for existence is to part people from their money."